Face It, We've Got A Recession - July 29th, Hour 1

 You can only gender identity.

-You can only do that.
+You can only be at school.

 I think they should all be home with their, unless you're going to a religious school.